The 5 Keys to Building Departmental Bridges

 Once you have these post its on the board, ask yourself: Do we have an operational procedure to make sure this departmental handoff happens well?
 If not, you need to establish them ASAP.

-If you're interested in this exercise, we will be discussing it in much greater detail in an upcoming blog.
+If you're interested in this exercise, we discuss it in much great detail in our blog on effective knowledge transfer in your organization.

 5. Avoid the long "roll-out"